larpchronicles/rules/02_check-in.md

 Do not bash specific groups or people.
 It is okay to complain about circumstances and events without being specific.

-Camp Loud Thunder:  Do not disturb any non-Chronicles campers.
-If approached, be respectful and direct them to Plot Team or Staff.

 ## COVID Precautions